Candon: Economy

-Existing industries in Candon City are manufacturing, agro-industry and cottage industry.
+Existing industries in Candon are manufacturing, agro-industry and cottage industry.
 The manufacturing sector owns the Tobacco Stalk Cement Bonded Board Plant that produces particle boards for low cost housing and other construction needs.
 Other manufacturing establishments are based on kalamay-making, chichacorn (deep-fried corn), baked goods, ice cream, and vinegar; furniture making, concrete products manufacturing, and a coconut oil processing plant located at Barangay Talogtog.
 On the other hand, cottage industries include balut egg production, fish re-drying, salt making, native delicacies, woodcraft and handicraft.

 The city is the center of trade and commerce in the 2nd district of Ilocos Sur.
 Urban growth has a linear pattern along major thoroughfares in the city center and the national highway.